manfroma/symfony.odm-one/README.md

 # symfony.odm-one
-Exploring with mongo odm package for home development
+Exploring with mongo odm package for home development in symfony.